When Should You Withdraw Money From Investments?

 So, clearly your decision regarding disinvestment is as important as your investment decision.
-Therefore it makes sense to have an exit strategy in place in order to make the most out of your investment.
+Therefore it makes sense to have an exit strategy in place to make the most out of your investment.
 This exit strategy will help you base your redemption decision on specific and valid reasons and will not let emotions like panic or greed takeover.

 Before going into the right reasons for redemption, let me point out two of the most common but completely wrong reasons of redemption: